 SpoonfulOne also contains added salt and unspecified “natural flavors,” and is not free from GMOs.

 In contrast, Ready, Set, Food! is fully organic and non-GMO, with no added sugar or salt.
-It contains only the highest-quality peanut, egg, and milk powders---nothing else.
+It contains only the highest-quality ingredients --- nothing else.

 Ready, Set, Food vs. SpoonfulOne: Follows Pediatric Guidelines and Dosing from Landmark Clinical Trials